 9. Best For Ages Two and Above: Skoolzy Peg Board

-Including 30 pegs in nine colors, a large foam pegboard, and one double-sided pattern card with eight patterns, this Montessori toy is easy to grasp and stack on the board to build towers through color coordination and creativity.
-It helps develop your child’s motor skills as they sort colors and make different patterns by stacking.
+Including 30 pegs in nine colors, a large foam pegboard, and one double-sided pattern card with eight patterns, this problem-solving toy is easy to grasp and stack on the board to build towers through color coordination and creativity.
+It helps develop motor skills of your child as they sort colors and make different patterns by stacking.

-The toy is non-toxic, BPA-free, lead-free, and phthalates-free.
+The shape recognition toy is made of quality-tested, non-toxic, BPA-free, lead-free, and phthalate-free materials.
 Suitable for children aged two and above, it comes with a 100% money-back guarantee.

 - Helps in color and pattern recognition